Stavros & Tatiana

 Please be on time as there will be a series of events we would love for you to experience with us.

 For the party animals dancing with us till the early morning hours, we recommend bringing with you a swimsuit and towel in case you wanna cool off after the dancing.
-Speedos are allowed (Simon says).
+Speedos are allowed (Stavros says).
 Lifeguard will be on duty.

 Complimentary flip-flops will be available for the ladies, to use for the party.